snakenet-org/snJSON/README.md

 Reading
 --------

 After parsing, the object will presnt you with to different ways to access the data.
-1. via the .val attribute on each element for instance
+Firstly via the .val attribute on each element.
+For instance:

 ````swift
     let test = json.get("test").val as!
 String
 ````

 if you use the .val attribute you need to unwrap the type by yourself though.

-2. via the .value() member of each element for example
+Secondly via the .value() member of each element.
+For example

 ````swift
     let test: String = json.get("test").value()
 ````